OwenTruong/civitdl/doc/civitdl.md

 <br/>

 `--strict-mode <0 | 1>`
 - If program knows model file already exist locally, `strict-mode` checks if the local model file's hash matches the hash from the server (i.e. program will check the integrity of the local models against the hash supplied by CivitAI API).
+The default is `1`
 - Strict modes:
   - `0` - Integrity check disabled
     - Program will not compute and check hashes when `--cache-mode=1` or `--model-overwrite` are set.